wlandau/wlandau.github.io/_posts/2017-07-28-memoization.md

 ## A solution

 <p>
-<a href="https://www.gnu.org/software/make/">Make</a> and its spinoffs resemble memoise, but go they extra mile: they account for dependencies and unlock <a href="https://en.wikipedia.org/wiki/Implicit_parallelism">implicit parallel computing</a>.
-Such packages <a href="https://cran.r-project.org/web/packages/drake/vignettes/quickstart.html">already exist in R</a>.
+<a href="https://www.gnu.org/software/make/">Make</a> and its spinoffs resemble <a href="https://CRAN.R-project.org/package=memoise">memoise</a>, but go they extra mile: they account for dependencies and unlock <a href="https://en.wikipedia.org/wiki/Implicit_parallelism">implicit parallel computing</a>.
+Such packages <a href="https://cran.r-project.org/web/packages/drake/vignettes/drake.html">already exist in R</a>.
 </p>